uptane/threatmodel/stride.md

 6. **Elevation of Privilege**
    - **Threat:** If an attacker can compromise the communication channel, they might gain the ability to escalate privileges, such as gaining unauthorized access to the update server or altering the update process.
    - **Mitigation:** Segment network traffic and enforce strict firewall rules to limit communication paths.
 Use intrusion detection and prevention systems (IDPS) to monitor and respond to suspicious activities.
 Ensure that communication channels are secured using strong, up-to-date cryptographic protocols.

-Let's proceed with the STRIDE analysis for the next asset.

 ### Asset 6: Update Client Software